tomoya-sasaki/Code_Tips/Python/profiling.md

 ```

 ### with Cython
-Add this line in the top of Cython file.
+Add this line on the top of Cython file.
 ```
 # cython: profile=True
 ```